 The first floor has a quiet room, which is intended for individual study with no conversation allowed.
 You will also find Special Collections and the Technical Services office, where Interlibrary Loan is located.

 The second floor is a perfect floor for socializing and collaboration with your friends and classmates.
 On this floor you will find group media stations, several group study rooms, and computers and printers.
-It also has the leisure reading collection, current magazines, popular DVDs, the social justice zine collection, puzzles, games, and the print reference collection.
+It also has the leisure reading collection, self-care collection, graphic novels, current magazines, the social justice zine collection, puzzles, games, course reserves, and the print reference collection.